-Notes: The Appendix shows the total sample of disclosures extracted from the SEC website, with the classification to Clear versus Vague Disclosures.
-“Clear” – de facto new plans for partnerships or actual investments in firms with Metaverse platforms through mergers, acquisitions, launching new initiatives or applications, enhancing, or adding Metaverse features to their platforms, while “Vague” – include vague declarations describing future possible opportunities or firms’ plans about developing certain technologies, or general statements of intentions.
+Notes: The Appendix shows the total sample of disclosures extracted from the SEC website, with the distinction between Clear and Vague Disclosures.
+“Clear” refers to de facto new plans for partnerships or actual investments in firms with Metaverse platforms through mergers, acquisitions, launching new initiatives or applications, enhancing, or adding Metaverse features to their platforms.
+“Vague” includes vague declarations describing future possible opportunities or firms’ plans about developing certain technologies, or general statements of intentions.

 Appendix C. Clear and Vague Examples